Main Menu

 Ingredients: Naga Morich, Cider Vinegar, French Sea Salt

 So after trying the Private Reserve on Thursday night, we all sat back and enjoyed the burn for a little while and then we immediately reached for the Naga Concentrate.
 After all, we were already burning so it was time to just let it build.
-So we decided to try the Naga Concentrate straight up - we all reached for our spoons and on the count of 3, we each tried some of the pepper concentrate.
-4 guys and 2 girls lived to tell the tale of the tasting of the Naga Concentrate, but we each walked away with a different take on it.
-Laura & Maggie wanted to kill us - but then Laura did concede that her cold had cleared up.
+So we decided to try the Naga Concentrate straight up – we all reached for our spoons and on the count of 3, we each tried some of the pepper concentrate.
+4 guys and 2 girls lived to tell the tale of the tasting of the Naga Concentrate, but we each walked away with a different take on it. the Ex & Maggie wanted to kill us – but then the Ex did concede that her cold had cleared up.
 Lars & Amir were pretty quiet with Lars sweating away next to me.
 The Creator and I both reached for another spoon to make sure we got enough and that goes to show you how far gone our taste buds are.

 Naga Concentrate